 SEPTEMBERSeptember in Hamburg was awesome.
 It was still pretty warm but not too hot like August.
 I joined the Hamburg branch of the Girls Gone International Facebook Group, and ended up making some of my own friends!
 It was so nice to have so much social interaction again after my two months in England.
 I didn’t realize how lonely and sort of sad I’d been at the time, but looking back, I realized I was kind of depressed.
-It’s amazing how much of an effect human interaction has on you.
+It’s amazing how much of an effect human interaction (or the lack of one) has on you.
 We took lots of day trips in September, and it was just another overall good month.
 I also tried out the coworking space, the Hive, for their 3 day free trial which was really cool.
 I joined a gym and it was nice to get a regular workout schedule going again.
 (Also gyms in Hamburg are so cheap!
 I joined Sportspaß, which was only €10 a month for classes!).

 I found a local organic grocery store that I liked going to.
 I tried out working at different cafes.

-The same friend that I’d traveled with before came to visit for 10 days!
+OCTOBERThe same friend that I’d traveled with before came to visit for 10 days!
+It was SO NICE to see a familiar face, especially someone I’d known for so long (we’ve been friends since we were 16!).
+I cleared it with the homeowner (apartment renter?) and she was really cool about letting my friend stay with me.
 We went on a 4 day road trip through wine country which was AMAZING.
 The area along the Rhine River is just gorgeous, and we saw so many castles.
 And if you didn’t know, I am just a little castle-obsessed (ok, no, more like A LOT) so that was really awesome.
+My friend stayed in Hamburg for another week after that which was really fun.
+I was still teaching during the day, but it was nice to have someone to grab lunch and dinner with on a regular basis.